XMON3R/MistsOfThelema/Docs/CodeManual.md

 4\.
 Program and Mechanics
 -------------------------

 The game is structured into different scenes, each represented by a `Form` derived from the WinForms library.
 The `Program.cs` entry point first opens the `TitleScreen` scene.
-This form displays the game's logo, an introductory text, and interactive buttons that allow the player to start the main game scene, referred to as "scene_1".
+This form displays the game's logo, an introductory text, and interactive buttons that allow the player to start the main game scene, referred to as "FirstDay".

-**Scene 1** is the core gameplay loop.
+**FirstDay + NextDay** is the core gameplay loop.
 It includes:

 -   **Collision detection** between the player character and various game objects (NPCs, houses).